 Wrapping Up

 This is just one way to use these awesome calligraphy web elements – and this is just the first of the series.
-I love writing calligraphy, so I will be releasing different packages of elements, in various script and calligraphy styles, free for you to use.
+I love writing calligraphy, so I will release different packages of elements in various script and calligraphy styles that are free for you to use.

-If you have any questions on how to use the images, or suggestions, please let me know in the comments below.
-AND, post a link to your site if you’re using them – I’d love to see the elements in action!
+If you have any questions or suggestions about how to use the images, please let me know in the comments below.
+And post a link to your site if you’re using them—I’d love to see the elements in action!